apache/drill/_docs/sql-reference/sql-commands/030-create-table-as.md

     CREATE TABLE new_table_name AS <query>;

-where query is any valid Drill query.
+where query is a SELECT statement.
 Each table you create must have a unique name.
 You can include an optional column list for the new table.
 For example:

     create table logtable(transid, prodid) as select transaction_id, product_id from ...